ary4nsinha/ary4nsinha/README.md

 - Aggressively componentized emotional state management (React, but make it existential)
 - Trying to learn how machines learn, without accidentally achieving sentience
 - SQL incantations that SELECT inner peace FROM chaos
-- Pythonic codebases where indentation is sacred and bugs are hunted with reverence

 ## About Me
 I build things.
 Sometimes they even work.